 5 reasons why you should choose social welfare and housing solicitors at Osbornes:

-- You will be represented by a member of the social welfare department, which has been recognised and recommended by the independent legal directory the Legal 500.
+- You will be represented by a member of the social welfare department, which has been recognised and recommended by the independent legal directories the Legal 500 and Chambers and Partners

 - Throughout your matter you will deal with the same legal team who will keep you updated on the progress of your case and any decisions made.